RakeshSingh12/RakeshSingh12/README.md

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.
 I have created 15+ mini & major projects💼 on Reactjs and other technologies.

-Responsibilities-
+ > [!Responsibilities]
-Developing responsive web page design with Media Queries, CSS Grid Layout, Flexbox and Bootstrap.
+> Developing responsive web page design with Media Queries, CSS Grid Layout, Flexbox and Bootstrap.
 Developing responsive Mobile application Using Kotlin,XML,Java.
 Developing new user-facing features using React.js Building reusable components and front-end libraries for future use